robort-gabriel/google-maps-scrapper-agent/README.md

 The agent follows a streamlined workflow:

-1. **Scrape** - Uses Playwright to navigate to Google Maps and extract search results
+1. **Scrape** - Uses Playwright to navigate to Google Maps and extract search results (including phone numbers and websites from list view)
+2. **Enrich** - (Optional) Clicks on each business to extract phone numbers and emails from detail panels
-2. **Process** - Structures and cleans the scraped data
+3. **Process** - Structures and cleans the scraped data
+4. **Enrich Websites** - (Optional) Visits business websites to extract additional information, emails, and summaries
-3. **Save** - Outputs results in markdown and JSON formats
+5. **Save** - Outputs results in markdown and JSON formats

 ## Installation